 Architectural shingles can create interesting patterns that mimic old slate roofs.
 A slate roof may inspire trim colors on a Tudor Cottage, but the newer asphalt shingles also will influence the colors you choose for exteriors and trim.
 Oftentimes red brick homes will have green accents and highlights.
 Whether the masonry is grey-colored stone or brick, shades of green will soften each.

 What color should you paint your house?
 Even if your roof is not slate, the shingles may suggest color combinations for your trim and accents.
-Remember that it's just paint and can be changed — if you paint the dormers white and it looks unbalanced, try a color such as green.
+Remember that it's just paint and it can be changed—if you paint the dormers white and it looks unbalanced, try a color such as green.
 Try reversing what you've painted white and green, or use different shades of green and no white.
 The choices are immense.

 Also, don't forget to look at your house at different times of the day.
 You can't have color without light, and the bright sun will surely change your home's appearance throughout the day.
 You might want to try a color that looks vibrant throughout the day.